wilsonmar/wilsonmar.github.io/_posts/2018-08-08-salesforce-dx.md

 <a name="MetadatExport"></a>
 ### Metadata export from orgs

-PROTIP: What is not shown in the diagram is that metadata in existing orgs can be extracted into source code for storage in GitHub.
+PROTIP: Metadata in existing orgs can be extracted into source code for storage in GitHub in <tt>sfdx-project.json</tt> files.
 This is easier said than done because there are several sources:

 * Metadata API
 * Salesforce DX Source Tracking to do push and pull